-The research proposal is an important document that you submit as part of the application process, so it is essential that you put sufficient time and energy into preparing, as well as drafting, it.
+The research proposal is an important document that you submit as part of the application process, so it is essential that you put sufficient time and energy into preparing it.

 You should always remember the six 'P's of research proposal preparation: